opencadc/canfar-portal/docs/openstack_cloud_portal_en.md

 </div>

-If we do need your interactive VM instance anymore, you can terminate it from the OpenStack dashboard, by selecting the VM instance, clicking on **Delete Instances**.
+If access to the interactive VM instance is not needed for a while, terminate it from the OpenStack dashboard, by selecting the VM instance, clicking on **Delete Instances**.
-You are done!

 ## Extra: helpful CANFAR commands and VM maintenance

-Once your VM is built, the responsibility is yours to maintain and update software.
-You may want to run `sudo yum update` or `sudo apt dist-upgrade` to make sure you get the latest security updates from the Linux distributions.
+Once the VM is built, the responsibility is yours to maintain and update software.Running `sudo dnf update` or `sudo apt update` followed by a`sudo apt dist-upgrade` to apply the latest security updates from the Linux distributions is usually enough.

 On the CANFAR pre-built VMs (`canfar-ubuntu-20.04` and `canfar-rocky-8`), there are a few scripts to help out with CANFAR related activities, all of them come with a ```--help```: